jorge-herrera-b/pyflus-ca/README.md

 If you use this repository, please cite it as:

-Herrera-Benavides, J. (2026). *pyflus-ca: A Python implementation of a FLUS-style cellular automata module for land-use change simulation* (Version 0.2.0) [Computer software].
+Herrera-Benavides, J. (2026). *pyflus-ca: A Python implementation of a FLUS-CA module for land-use change simulation* (Version 0.2.0) [Computer software].
 GitHub. https://github.com/jorge-herrera-b/pyflus-ca

 A machine-readable citation file is also provided in `CITATION.cff`.